-Why is there continued public support for the anti-drug war in the Philippines despite its failures, particularly from among those who are often victimised by violence?
+This article explores why there is continued public support for the anti-drug war in the Philippines despite its failures, particularly from among those who are often victimised by violence.

 This article, which appears in the special issue of La Revista Estudios Socio-Juridicos (The Socio-Legal Studies Journal) published by Universidad del Rosario in Colombia, takes on an economic sociology approach to the illegal drugs problem and trains the spotlight on the threats to embedded social networks posed by this deadly enterprise.